BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 MySQL uses a pluggable storage engine architecture that enables storage engines to be loaded into and unloaded from a running MySQL server.
 The storage engine handles the SQL operations for different types of MySQL tables.
 By swapping MySQL storage engines, you can change the behavior of MySQL.

 InnoDB, a transaction-safe, ACID-compliant storage engine, is the default MySQL storage engine.
-Other storage engines include MyISAM (for Web, data warehousing), Memory (for in-memory), CSV (for text), and Archive.
+Other storage engines include MyISAM (for Web, data warehousing), (for in-), CSV (for text), and Archive.

 Data types supported by MySQL open source RDBMS